Nikhilsl12/OIBSIP/Task 2/README.md

 # ATM Interface

 This is a simple Java program that simulates an ATM interface.
-It allows users to perform basic banking operations such as withdrawing money, depositing money, checking balance, and exiting the program.
+It allows users to perform basic banking operations such as withdrawing money, depositing money, checking balance, viewing transaction details, and exiting the program.

 ## Getting Started